Zenus Bank: History

 Zenus was founded in Puerto Rico in 2019 by Mushegh Tovmasyan, formerly the founder and Group Chief Executive Officer of Divisa Capital and the online trader Equiti Group.
 He also founded the management consulting firm FXFY in Puerto Rico.

 The Bank, which officially launched its services in October 2021, was established with the aim of allowing individuals and businesses in developing countries to apply for a US bank account and debit card remotely, without needing to be a US citizen or resident, to help provide day-to-day banking services globally.

-In 2021, Zenus became an official signatory of the UN Principles for Responsible Banking – the leading framework for a sustainable banking industry – committing to aligning the banking sector with the objective of the UN Sustainable Development Goals and the 2015 Paris Climate Agreement.

 In 2024, Zenus expanded its product offering with the launch of a suite of fintech products and commercial accounts, targeting global businesses by providing virtual accounts, debit card issuance, and global payment solutions.
 Zenus became the first financial institution to provide a fully embedded banking platform that enables financial institutions worldwide to issue dedicated USD accounts, process international payments, and offer cross-border Visa card issuance through a single API-driven solution.